hasibsahibzada/javascript-hard-parts/java-script-essentials.md

 ## What is Hoisting ?
 Is a process of taking all local and global variable and function declarations and move them on top.
 In the example bellow variable `a`is declared and put in the top by javascript so that the console log could access it.
+Only variable declarations are hoisted not initialization of it.
 ```
 console.log(a);  // this will still show undefined value (Meaning the variable a is declared but has no value in it)
 const a = 'test';